Two-year-old girl hit by stray bullet in Johnson County

 The Johnson County Sheriff's Office said the incident is under investigation.

-It is unknown where the bullet came from or who did the shooting.
+Right now, it is unknown where the bullet came from, or who did the shooting.